 Find out about their good deeds while wondering through the family’s lordly mansion.
 Built in 1640, this is the only laic medieval fortified building in the country.

 On the same estate you will discover a traditional village from mid 19th century.
 It is the most important sector of Dinicu Golescu Museum, founded in 1939 by the order of King Charles II.
 Organized in open air, the 35 households here were brought from the main fruit-growing and wine-growing areas of the country.

-After you listened and saw all details about the history and civilization of Arges county, relax with a ride by a horse drawn carriage.
+After you found out all details about Arges county’s history and civilization, relax with a horse drawn carriage ride.

 Dinner and overnight in Pitesti.

 Secluded away from the world, lost among secular forests and steep cliffs there is a place with unequalled beauties.